ember-learn/cli-guides/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

-_Note:_ If you are developing in any online editor environment (like, [codesandbox.io](https://codesandbox.io), [gitpod.io](https://gitpod.io) etc.,), then may not able to serve the application properly because of FastBoot's domain configurations.
-In such case, you can disable fastboot in development mode by serving the ember app using `FASTBOOT_DISABLED=true ember serve` command.
+_Note:_ If you are developing in any online editor environment like [codesandbox.io](https://codesandbox.io) or [gitpod.io](https://gitpod.io), then you may not able to serve the application properly because of FastBoot's domain configurations.
+In such cases, you can disable fastboot in development mode by serving the ember app using `FASTBOOT_DISABLED=true ember serve` command.

 If you then edit the Markdown files located in the `guides/` folder your application should live-update with the content changes.